System Design Space

 What to remember

-Guide to Databases is best read as a foundation before more specialized material.
+Guide to Databases is the foundation you read before more specialized material.
 It does not replace DDIA or Database Internals, but it gives you a common language for data models, SQL, indexes, transactions, and distributed trade-offs.
-After it, DBMS choices become easier to justify by constraints instead of habit or tool popularity.
+With that language, you choose a DBMS by the constraints of the task instead of habit or tool popularity.

 Related chapters